LiveUser/einfache_krypto/README.md

 # API functions

 Note: You must always convert your data to a List<int> in order to pass it as argument. securityLevel must always be greater than or equal to one.
+To decipher content you always need to use the same password and security level with which you encrypted it.

 Ciphering:
 ~~~dart